Frequently Asked Questions

 Our union is run by our members.
 If you’re a graduate worker, here’s what you can do:

-• Learn about the platform and sign up for the newsletter.
+- Learn about our platform and sign up for our newsletter.

-• Attend union-wide meetings and reach out to your Department Organizers to find out when your department will next meet.
+- Attend union-wide meetings and reach out to your Department Organizers.

-• Pay voluntary dues.
-Voluntary member dues are used for informational materials and events.
+- Pay voluntary dues, which are used for informational materials and events.
 Importantly, they keep our organizing efforts focused on winning union recognition and building solidarity rather than fundraising.

 IU’s policy on academic freedom reads: “Academic freedom includes the freedom to express views on matters having to do with the university and its policies, and on issues of public interest generally.”
 The US Department of State further states: “With few exceptions, you have the right to join together with your coworkers to ask your employer to improve your wages or working conditions.”
 And that “you have this right regardless of your immigration status.
 Your employer cannot take action against you for asserting your rights.”

-• IU policy HR 12-20 states that IU employees “have the right, freely and without fear of penalty or reprisal, to form, join and assist any lawful employee organization, or to refrain from any such activity.”
-Indiana state law also guarantees the right of workers to form organizations without fear of retaliation.
+IU policy HR 12-20 states that IU employees “have the right, freely and without fear of penalty or reprisal, to form, join and assist any lawful employee organization, or to refrain from any such activity.”

 The most important way we protect ourselves and each other is by fighting together.
-As we demonstrated during our historic Spring 2022 strike, and as graduate workers have demonstrated across the country, when we stand together, it is extremely difficult for the University to punish individual graduate workers.
+As we demonstrated during our strikes, and as graduate workers have demonstrated across the country, when we stand together, it is extremely difficult for the university to punish individual graduate workers.

-• We do!
-Graduate workers who are IGWC-UE members vote on our platform and actions and elect our Coordinating Committee, which represent graduate workers in negotiations with the IU Administration.
+We do!
+Graduate workers who are IGWC members vote on our platform and actions and elect our Coordinating Committee, which represents graduate workers in negotiations with the IU Administration.
 Our national union affiliate, the United Electrical Workers, provides experienced union negotiators to assist us.

 The day-to-day running of our union and decision-making is all done by IU graduate workers.
-All IGWC-UE members are encouraged to join a committee to work on specific topics, to run for committee leadership (including Coordinating Committee) in future elections, and to stay informed about initiatives and actions by reading the newsletter and attending meetings.
+All IGWC members are encouraged to come to union meetings and become organizers, run for committee leadership (including Coordinating Committee) in elections, and stay informed about initiatives and actions by reading the newsletter, being in contact with Department Organizers, and attending meetings.

 IU currently places the burden on departments to determine and allocate funding and to create individual grievance procedures.
 This increases the likelihood of tension between graduate workers and their advisors.
 A union resolves both issues and reduces those as potential tensions.